MorleyDev/Reactive.Monad/README.md

 * IEnumerable<T>: For synchronous pull-based monads
 * IObservable<T>: For asynchronous push-based monads

-These two monads allow for Synchronours and Asynchronous LINQ, allowing for pure functional code, but are not by themselves sufficient.
+These two monads allow for Synchronous and Asynchronous LINQ, allowing for pure functional code, but are not by themselves sufficient.
 Neither correctly encode in their names any additional restraints a developer needs.

 * IEnumerable is a set of data from 0 - N
 * IObservable is a set of data from 0 - N